mfarda/mjsr/README.md

 - Add new modules for additional analysis or processing steps.
 - Replace or extend any step by editing the corresponding module in `mjsrecon/`.
+- Each module supports both integrated and independent operation modes.
+- Customize fuzzing behavior by modifying ffuf parameters and wordlists.

 ---

 ## Troubleshooting

+**Common Issues:**

+1. **Module not found errors**: Ensure you're running from the correct directory and all dependencies are installed.

-- Ensure all required external tools are installed and in your PATH.
+2. **External tool errors**: Verify all required tools are in your PATH and properly installed.

+3. **Permission errors**: Ensure you have write permissions to the output directory.

+4. **Network timeouts**: Adjust timeout values in `CONFIG['timeouts']` if needed.

+5. **Fuzzing errors**:
+   - Ensure ffuf is installed and in PATH
+   - Check that wordlist file exists and is readable
+   - Verify target URLs are accessible
+   - Adjust `--fuzz-threads` and `--fuzz-timeout` for network conditions

+**Debug Mode:**
-- Check the log file in the output directory for detailed error messages.
+Enable debug logging by setting the log level in the Logger class.
-- Use the `--input` option to provide custom input files for any step.

 ---

 ## License

-MIT License
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

 ## Authors

-- Original monolithic script: [Your Name/Handle]
+- Original concept and implementation
-- Modularization: [Your Name/Handle]
+- Modular refactoring and enhancements